 This one is going to be noisy.
 Throughout the year, save up the bubble wrap from packages that come in the mail.
 Tape it down to the floor and let kids run all over it!
 It’s loud but a ton of fun!

 Masking Tape Road Construction

-Use masking tape on carpet or painter’s tape on floors to create the ultimate race track for toy cars!
+Use masking tape on the carpet or painter’s tape on the floors to create the ultimate race track for toy cars!
 You can even go up and down furniture.